geeksblabla/geeksblabla.com/blablas/ep8/index.md

 00:35 - What is cybersecurity?

-00:38 - Is a vulnerability the result of a bad developer?
+00:38 - Is vulnerability the result of a bad developer?

 00:45 - What is cyber forensics?

-00:54 - Forensics need knowledge in all fields computer science?
+00:54 - Forensics need knowledge in all fields of computer science?

 01:00 - How to get into cybersecurity?

-01:07 - What skills do you look for in candidate?
+01:07 - What skills do you look for in a candidate?

 01:11 - Certification is a criterion for recruiting?

-01:13 - Which profiles in cybersecurity are the most in question?
+01:13 - Which profiles are the most looked for in the cybersecurity industry?

 01:18 - What are the services in your company?

-01:28 - Advice for people who want to get start.
+01:28 - Advice for people who want to get started.

 01:36 - What are the vulnerabilities most encountered in your daily work?